-In relation to difficulties associated with the coronavirus, The Therapeutic Goods Administration (TGA), the Australian regulating authority in the sphere of medical devices, issued a notice dedicated to the delay in the implementation of certain regulatory changes in the sphere of medical devices previously announced by the authority.
+In relation to difficulties associated with the Coronavirus or COVID-19, The Therapeutic Goods Administration (TGA), the Australian regulating authority in the sphere of medical devices, issued a notice dedicated to the delay in the implementation of certain regulatory changes in the sphere of medical devices previously announced by the authority.

 Medical Device Regulatory Changes